StG 44: MP 43, MP 44, StG 44

-A common belief of Hitler's influence over the Sturmgewehr was that he was against an intermediate rifle round.
-In reality, he could have ordered the project to be canceled entirely if he wanted to, especially if it had been hidden from him.
+Around 16−22 October 1944, the new rifle received its final designation, the Sturmgewehr 44 (StG 44) ("Assault rifle 44").
+According to Johnston and Nelson, the term was coined by General Erich Jaschke and was accepted by Hitler and all parties associated with the assault rifle program.
+The final change of name was partly for propaganda purposes, and partly for technical reasons.
+The change of was to differentiate the new rifle from the MP 38 and MP 40 submachine guns, both of which fired 9mm rounds, preventing any confusion over ammunition supply.
+It also more accurately described the weapon's role, delivering full-automatic fire at short range during the final assault on the enemy's lines.

 Numerous reports and company correspondence reveal frequent presentation of the rifle's stages of development to Hitler.
-Rather than being opposed to the entire idea, his apprehension seemed to be from reluctance to send a new weapon to the front in too small numbers.
+Rather than being opposed to the entire idea, his apprehension may have been from reluctance to send a new weapon to the front in too small numbers.
 Industry would not be able to replace some 12 million Kar 98k rifles in a short time, and the already strained logistics structure would have to support another cartridge.
 While the Sturmgewehr required specialized tooling to manufacture it, it consumed less materials and was faster and easier to make than a Kar 98k.
 Without suppliers to quickly produce components, companies could not manufacture sufficient numbers to replace the Kar 98k quickly.
 Introducing the new assault rifle in quantities that would not make an impression on the front would be counter-productive.
-Hitler instead wanted to introduce it on the largest scale possible, which has been misinterpreted as his resistance to new technology.
+Hitler instead may have wanted to introduce it on the largest scale possible.

 Production soon began with the first batches of the new rifle being shipped to troops on the Eastern Front.
 By the end of the war, a total of 425,977 StG 44 variants of all types were produced and work had commenced on a follow-on rifle, the StG 45.
 The assault rifle proved a valuable weapon, especially on the Eastern front, where it was first deployed.
 A properly trained soldier with a StG 44 had an improved tactical repertoire, in that he could effectively engage targets at longer ranges than with an MP 40, but be much more useful than the Kar 98k in close combat, as well as provide covering fire like a light machine gun.
 It was also found to be exceptionally reliable in extreme cold.
 The StG 44's rate of fire was 540 rpm.